 06 of 32

-Castor oil will speed up the rate at which your soap will get to trace - so I usually leave it out of recipes that require complex swirls or designs.
+Castor oil will speed up the rate at which your soap will get to trace - so we usually leave it out of recipes that require complex swirls or designs.

 07 of 32